-In this article, we will be comparing the very first laser vision correction method created, PRK, with the most widely known laser vision correction method, LASIK.
+Both PRK and LASIK are some of the longest standing and most well-known methods of laser vision correction.
+In this article, we explore the differences between the very first laser vision correction method created, PRK, with the most widely known laser vision correction method, LASIK.

 Intro